The hallway stretched before him like a throat.

 "I'm not your father," he said carefully.

-"I know."
+"I know I know."
 Her voice was sad.
 So impossibly sad.
-"He's downstairs.
+"Daddy's downstairs.
 In his study.
-He drinks and drinks but he's never happy.
-He doesn't play anymore."
+He drinks and drinks and drinks but he's never happy.
+He used to be nice.
+He used to call me bunny rabbit and play blocks with me.
+Now he's scary.
+So so scary."

 The cold was becoming painful.
 His fingers ached where they gripped the pistol.
 His breath came in short, visible puffs.